 I am a serving police officer in another force.
 Can I transfer across into West Midlands Police?

 West Midlands Police are interested in hearing from serving officers who are currently based outside of the West Midlands.
-The application process is separate and you should contact our Shared Services department in the first instance.
-Call 101 and ask for Shared Services contact centre.

 Would spending a significant period of time abroad within the past few years, that wasn’t with the UK armed forces, bar me from applying?